vzauartcc/api/README.md

 2. Run `npm install`
 3. Run `node app.js`

 There are no DB seeds provided with this project.
-If you would like to contribute, please contact wm@zauartcc.org for the dev DB creds.
+If you would like to contribute, please contact wm@zauartcc.org for the dev DB credentials.

 ## Contributing Guidelines and Style

 In order to maintain consistent code, please adhere to the following guidelines:

 - The `master` branch is protected, therefore you should always be working in a branch.
 Please name the branch `OI-feature_name` where `OI` is your operating initials and `feature_name` is a brief description of the feature (`II-feedback_form` or `DJ-admin_stats_page`).
 Please make sure to follow the capitalization standards.
-- When you have completed your updates, push them to your branch, and then open a merge request to `development` in GitLab.
+- When you have completed your updates, push them to your branch, and then open a merge request to `development` in GitHub.
-- Please follow the styleguide for how to format your code.
+- Please ensure your editor is set up to work with prettier for code formatting.
 - We recommend you use VSCode with at least the ESLint plugin installed and configured to auto-fix on save.
 ESLint can take care of a lot of little mistakes automatically.